Strand Feeding on Seabrook Island

 - DO NOT attempt to wade in, touch, grab or mount the dolphins as they are beached.

 - DO NOT pet, feed, or encourage the resident dolphins to approach you or your boat.
-Feeding animals can make them desensitized to humans and boats and can result in aggressive behavior and boat strikes.
+Feeding animals can make them desensitized and can result in aggressive behavior and fatal boating accidents.

 - DO NOT chase, follow, circle, or otherwise harass the dolphins.